abwebmaster/AB-Site-Redesign/signup/cosplayhq/index.md

 ---
-title: Cosplay Events Help
+title: Cosplay HQ
 ---
-{% include participation/cosplay_events_menu.html %}
+{% include cosplayhq/cosplayhq_menu.html %}

 Welcome, [Cosplayer] to Cosplay HQ.
 The Cosplay HQ is our new system to manage your applications to different Cosplay Events at Anime Boston.